markNZed/processism-react-three/storyboard.md

 ## 52.2.
 Animation
 The video begins by showing a central entity with multiple lines branching out, each representing different perspectives.
 These perspectives, while varied, are all within the same paradigm and do not contradict each other.
 As the scene progresses, the image splits into two separate sections, each representing a different paradigm.
 The perspectives within each section are coherent internally but contradictory when compared across paradigms.
 The final visual shows these paradigms side by side, with a line illustrating the tension between them.
 ## 52.3.
 Narration
 In our exploration of processism, we've seen how different perspectives can emerge within a system.
-Within a single paradigm—an overarching framework that shapes how we understand the world—many different perspectives can coexist.
+Within a single paradigm — an overarching framework that shapes how we understand the world — many different perspectives can coexist.
 These perspectives might focus on different aspects of a system or entity, and while they highlight different roles or features, they do not fundamentally contradict each other.
 For example, within a single scientific paradigm, different theories may complement one another, providing various insights into a complex system.

 However, the situation changes when we shift from one paradigm to another.
 Paradigms are distinct epistemologies, each providing a different set of assumptions, values, and methods for understanding reality.
 When perspectives emerge from different paradigms, they can appear contradictory, not because one is right and the other is wrong, but because they are coherent within different frameworks.